 Punctiforme Harp Ground Beetle

-(Agonum punctiforme), length: 8 mm.
+Agonum punctiforme 8 mm in length.
 This nocturnal beetle is common in the US and can be found from California to Florida.
 The wing coverings are striated.
 Seen at TLCNP in April 2025.

 Punctiforme Harp Ground Beetle.